Sunday, March 6, 2011

 About dusk, 3 miles off Morro de Colcas light, my last landfall until the Western Hemisphere, I changed to the self-steering tradewind sails and went to bed.

 April 7: Abbreviated from my log: "Hot and almost calm all day, so travelled only 3 1/2 miles, plus an estimated 10 miles of current.
-At dusk a wind from the west, the worst direction, came up.
+At dusk a wind from the west, not the best direction, came up.
 Kept changing sails and catnapping in the cockpit".

 April 8: "At 4 AM woken by slatting sails and banging, so lowered sails and slept.
 6 AM: wind up, raised sails, had my last glimpse of distant Gran Canaria island.
 14,000' Tenerife volcano disappeared over horizon to NW after noon.
 Bananas are ripening faster than I can eat them.
 Ship steers itself close hauled (as close as possible to the wind), using mainsail and genoa (sail) and shock cords on tiller.
 Wind has been changing from dead ahead to NW, so I am steering SW and making better progress.
 Mileage 77/28: meaning 77 since departure, 28 today".